kravietz/StringEnvelope/README.md

 The self-test should be normally called when the class is initialised so that possible buggy or old Java implementations can be detected before they impair the encryption.

+# Integration with Play framework

+See [play-crypto](https://github.com/kravietz/play-crypto/) for sample Play framework application using StringEnvelope.